hapify/hapify/docs/en/docs/getting-started/create-boilerplate/introduction.md

 ## Summary

-In this sections, you will learn how to create your own boilerplate with Hapify.
+In this section you will learn how to create your own [boilerplate](../terminology.md) with Hapify.

-You can start a boilerplate from scratch or use an existing one.
+You can start a boilerplate from scratch or use a pre-existing boilerplate.

-This section focuses on code template writing.
+This section focuses on writing [templates](../terminology.md) code.
-As Hapify is language agnostic and is not restricted to a specific framework, we won't focus on the boilerplate structure itself.
+Since Hapify is an agnostic framework engine and is not limited to a specific framework, we will not focus on the boilerplate structure itself.
-We will study common template examples.
+We will look at some common template examples.

+!!! tip "Tip"
+    If your boilerplate uses `npm` or `yarn` as a package manager, you can add the `CLI` as a development dependency: `npm install --save-dev @hapify/cli`.
+    Also add a script in `package.json`: `"hpf": "hpf"`.
+    This way you can define a version of Hapify for your boilerplate and use it with `npm run hpf`.

-## Templating engines
+## Template engines

-Hapify provides three templating engine.
+Hapify offers three template engines.
-A boilerplate can mix all of them.
+A boilerplate can use several engines simultaneously.

-These engines has access to the [model object](../../model-object/).
+These engines have access to the [model object](../../reference/model-object.md).
-This object, injected in the templates, explicits the data-model and all its properties and relations, so they can be accessed easily from the template.
+This object, injected into the templates, makes the data model and all its properties and relationships explicit, so that they are easily accessible within the template.

-### Hapify engine
+### Hapify template engine

-This syntax is optimized to play with the [model object](../../model-object/) and its properties with short words.
+This syntax is optimized to play with the [model object](../../reference/model-object.md) and its properties using short words.
-This allows you to manage complex ideas with short sentences.
+This allows you to handle complex ideas with simple sentences.

 This syntax has two variants:

-- **long**: human readable
+- **long** : easy to read
-- **short**: based on short codes
+- **short** : based on abbreviations

-Both variants can be used within the same template.
+Both variants can be used in the same template.

 #### Example

-For example, this loop in Javascript:
+This loop in JavaScript:

 ```javascript
 for (let f of model.fields.list.filter(f => f.searchable && f.type === 'entity')) {